Obama warns of U.S. action as jihadists push on Baghdad

 ISIL, led by Abu Bakr al-Baghdadi, broke with al Qaeda’s international leader, Osama bin Laden’s former lieutenant, Ayman al-Zawahri, and has clashed with al Qaeda fighters in Syria, often employing brutal methods against enemies.

-Additional reporting by Ghazwan Hassan in Tikrit, Ziad al-Sinjary in Mosul, Mustafa Mahmoud in Kirkuk, Raheem Salman and Isra al-Rubei'i in Baghdad and Jeff Mason, Steve Holland, Roberta Rampton, Lesley Wroughton, Missy Ryan and Andrea Shalal in Washington; Writing by Peter Graff and Alastair Macdonald; Editing by Philippa Fletcher, Will Waterman, Peter Cooney and Paul Tait
+Additional reporting by Ghazwan Hassan in Tikrit, Ziad al-Sinjary in Mosul,; Mustafa Mahmoud in Kirkuk, Raheem Salman and Isra al-Rubei'i in Baghdad and Jeff Mason,; Steve Holland, Roberta Rampton, Lesley Wroughton and Andrea Shalal in Washington; Writing by Peter; Graff and Alastair Macdonald; Editing by Philippa Fletcher, Will Waterman and Peter Cooney